matthewmcvickar/taskpaper-month-generator/README.md

 wed
 a task that happens every wednesday

+last:
+- a task that happens on the last day of the month
 ```

 The generated TaskPaper month will be updated as you type.
 Hit the **Copy** button in the generated month box to copy it all to your clipboard, then paste it into a Taskpaper document.